-Figure 3.
-Comparison between the butanolysis of PO balls and PER DP2.
+Figure 5.
+Comparison between the butanolysis of extracted PO balls and PER DP2.
 Reaction conditions: 190 °C, 30 min, biomass loading of 14 wt%.

-PER DP2 allowed the achievement of higher BL yields respect to PO balls working with both H2SO4 loadings, thus proving that the alkaline pretreatment really enhanced the reactivity mainly due to the removal of lignin and the cellulose swelling rather than the decrease in the ash amount since the DBE yield, which depends on the reaction conditions, was analogous starting from the two substrates.
-Noteworthy, the reaction carried out adopting H2SO4 loading of 2.6 wt% led to the BL yield of 52.3 mol%, which was higher than those reported in the literature9 and analogous to the highest obtained starting from PO balls but employing double acid concentration at 180 °C (run B11, Table 1).
+PER DP2 allowed the achievement of higher BL yields with respect to extracted PO balls working with both H2SO4 loadings, thus proving that the alkaline pretreatment really enhanced the reactivity mainly due to the removal of lignin and the cellulose swelling rather than the decrease in the ash amount since the DBE yield, which depends on the reaction conditions, was analogous starting from the two substrates.
+Noteworthy, the reaction carried out adopting H2SO4 loading of 2.6 wt% led to the BL yield of 52.3 mol%, which was higher than those reported in the literature9 and analogous to the highest obtained starting from extracted PO balls but employing double acid concentration at 180 °C (run B11, Table 2).
 The possibility of working at lower acid concentration is of paramount relevance because led to lower DBE yield (15.3 instead of 20.9 mol%) and limits the corrosion, thus reducing the equipment costs and simplifying the separation of catalyst under industrial perspective.
 Together with DBE, also high amount of char is produced as by-product of the butanolysis, probably due to the hemicellulose sugars condensation to give humins, thus strategies aiming at separation and valorisation of also this fraction are under investigation.
-Nevertheless, the char recovered from the optimized butanolysis reactions, as well as the AIL and ASL deriving from the optimized alkaline pretreatment, were characterised to propose their appropriate applications, thus really developing an integrated process.
+From an industrial perspective, the separation of BL from the reaction medium is of paramount relevance but it is actually necessary when BL should be marketed as solvent, fragrance, or chemical.
+In fact, when BL is produced to be employed as bio-fuel its separation could be unnecessary because it was successfully adopted as bio-blendstock of Diesel in mixture with the solvent n-butanol and the by-product DBE, without affecting the engine performance.
+This bio-blendstock not only allowed the reduction of fossil Diesel amount fuelled within the engine but also of some polluting emissions, such as CO and soot.8 Thus, in this case the easy catalyst neutralization, with NaOH or Ca(OH)2, followed by the separation of char, for example through filtration, and decolorization to remove soluble humins by adsorption with resin and/or activated carbons can be sufficient steps to produce a commercial mixture to be adopted as bio-blendstock.
+On the other hand, when the BL separation and purification are required, the process scheme is much more complicated still involving steps of neutralization, separation from char and decolorization, in this case followed by a rectification step to separate BL, n-butanol, DBE and water, the latter deriving from both butanolysis and solvent etherification reactions.52 However, the presence of water complicates the recycle of pure n-butanol to the reactor, which is fundamental to make much more economically sustainable the process, due to the formation of an azeotrope, thus an intermediate anhydrification step adopting molecular sieve can be advantageously proposed.
+12,53 Nevertheless, the char recovered from the optimized butanolysis reactions, as well as the AIL and ASL deriving from the optimized alkaline pretreatment, were characterised to propose their appropriate applications, thus really developing an integrated process.

 Characterization of chars recovered from butanolysis reactions